 The most important question to ask is why would anyone care?
 If you can’t answer that, then you don’t have a story.
 Write a blog post instead if you’re itching to say something.

-No journalist ever has appreciated a phone call from a PR asking; “did you get the press release?”
-And they have been telling PRs this for as long as I’ve been in this industry (nearly 18 years) and yet it still happens!
+No journalist ever has appreciated a phone call from a PR asking, “Did you get the press release?”
+And they have been telling PRs this for as long as I’ve been in this industry (27+ years), and yet it still happens!

 If in doubt, make sure your team receives some influencer relations training.

-One of my favourite football crowd banners was this below that I spotted at a Fortuna Düsseldorf match in Germany a couple of years ago.
-It reads “Copy and paste is not journalism”.
-While I don’t know what incident that particular banner was specifically referring to, it does raise an interesting point.
+One of my favourite football crowd banners was one that I spotted at a Fortuna Düsseldorf match in Germany a few years ago.
+It read “Copy and paste is not journalism”.
+While I don’t know which incident the banner specifically referred to, it does raise an interesting point.
 In an era when journalists are under extreme pressure to turn around stories quickly for a hungry online audience, there is a temptation to lift copy.

-4) There was no rich media to support the release
+4) There was no rich media to support the press release

 Building on the ‘make it easy for the journalist’ theme, web publishers want rich content.
 That could be embeddable video, audio, images or infographics.
 How can you bring your story to life?
 Provide links to the content so the journalist can download and use in their own time.

-5) You sent the release as an attachment
+5) You sent the press release as an attachment

 Seriously, this still happens…